 PARTICLE This is mandatory but MAD-X provides default value of PARTICLE=proton.
-For ions, this parameter specifies only the name of the ions, and the MASS the number of particles (or number of ions).

-(approximated to the atomic unit number times the neutron mass NMASS) and CHARGE must be provided as well.
+For ions, this parameter specifies only the name of the ions, and the MASS (approximated to the atomic unit number times the neutron mass NMASS) and CHARGE must be provided as well.